philmph/philmph.github.io/content/posts/2/index.md

 This post is part one of a two-part series.
 In this one, I'll show how to use YAML configurations in OpenTofu through a simple example.
 The second part will cover how to define a YAML schema and validate configuration against it.

-Part 2/2 can be found at [OpenTofu 🧪 YAML Schema & Validation](/posts/3/).
+Part 2 of 2 can be found at [OpenTofu 🧪 YAML Schema & Validation](/posts/3/).

 ### Prerequisites